upcmd/updocs-content/logs/c0151_vvvvv.md

       Name: "",
       Do: {
         {
-          "name": "print",
+          "cmd": "Have you got a little taste of using the UPcmd?\n", "name": "print"
-          "cmd": "Have you got a little taste of using the UPcmd?\n" }
+        }
       },
       Dox: <nil>,